InteropEvents/add-ins-workshop/module2/module2.md

 # Module 2: Excel API

-In this module, you will add javascript code specific to Excel.
+In this module, you will add JavaScript code specific to Excel.
 This code will load the worksheets collection of the workbook and add an `onChanged` event handler for each sheet.
 This will allow tasker to monitor changes to any cells and update tasks that reference those cells, notifying the user that the task may not be current.

-## API's Used In This Module
+## APIs Used In This Module

 - `Excel.run`
 - `context.workbook.worksheets`
 - `worksheet.onChanged`

-For information about Events in Excel, see:
+For information about events in Excel, see:

 [Work with Events using the Excel JavaScript API](